Quantum computing and Litecoin: how real is the threat to Scrypt and your coins?

 Can a quantum computer steal my Litecoin right now?

-No. Breaking the secp256k1 signatures that protect your coins requires on the order of 1,200-plus error-corrected logical qubits running a deep Shor's-algorithm circuit.
-Today's best machines have only a handful of logical qubits.
+No. Breaking the secp256k1 signatures that protect your coins takes on the order of 1,200-plus error-corrected logical qubits running a deep Shor's-algorithm circuit.
+Today's best machines have a handful of logical qubits.
 The largest demonstrated elliptic-curve break to date was a 15-bit key; Litecoin uses 256-bit keys.
 The practical gap is enormous.

 Does Litecoin's Scrypt hash make it more or less quantum-resistant than Bitcoin?

 For coin security it makes no difference, because Scrypt only secures mining, not your signatures.
 Both coins use the same ECDSA over secp256k1 for spending.
-Against mining, Grover's algorithm gives just a quadratic speedup, and Scrypt's memory-hard design blunts even that.
-The Scrypt-versus-SHA-256 distinction is largely irrelevant to the quantum threat that actually matters.
+Against mining, Grover's gives just a quadratic speedup, and Scrypt's memory-hard design blunts even that.
+The Scrypt-versus-SHA-256 distinction is basically irrelevant to the quantum threat that actually matters.

 What can I do today to protect my coins?